Setting the 2021 Audit Committee Agenda

 - How are recent and expected workplace changes and plans for reopening physical locations affecting the company’s cyber-threat landscape and exposure to compliance and fraud risk?
 Have IT, general and change management controls remained strong?

 The audit committee is the board’s advocate for strong internal control over financial reporting.
-The above questions illustrate areas of inquiry committee members should pursue in the event of significant changes in the organisation and workplace.
+The above questions illustrate areas of inquiry committee members should pursue in the event of significant changes in the organization and workplace.

 For large, accelerated filers (public companies with a market capitalisation of $700 million or more), the external auditor is required to discuss critical audit matters (CAMs) in the audit report.
 These matters relate to material accounts or disclosures and involve especially challenging, subjective or complex auditor judgement, making any significant issues arising during the audit process more transparent.